-Birmingham Airport has produced a Net Zero Carbon Management Plan which monitors activities at the Airport that have an impact on the environment.
-It includes a review of Climate Change issues and legislation, a baseline carbon footprint and an action plan of future initiatives to measure and mitigate its carbon impact.
+The Net Zero Carbon Management Plan monitors activities at the Airport that have an impact on the environment.
+It includes a review of Climate Change issues and legislation, a baseline carbon footprint, and an action plan of future initiatives to measure and mitigate its carbon impact.